jatterberry/names-demo/README.md

 - MongoDB
 - Gender-api

+This solution used https://github.com/suresk/tutorials4geeks-spring-mongodb example as a template.

 Java 1.8 JDK and at least the Community Edition of MongoDB need to be installed.
+Maven will be required to build the solution.
+The Maven goal spring-boot:run is used via the command line.

-- The application can be run via the command ‘java –jar namesApp.jar’ once it is built
+- The application can be run via the command ‘java –jar {jarName}.jar’ once it is built
 - Make sure port 8080 is not already in use and in a browser enter ‘http://localhost:8080/home’
 - A database named ‘people’ will be created on MongoDB with a collection called ‘names’.
 - Initially, no names will be shown.
 The names will appear as you add them.